justahero/noire-rs/src/renderer/Readme.md

 This crate uses the [wgpu](https://github.com/gfx-rs/wgpu-rs/) crate, an idiomatic Rust wrapper over wgpu-cure.
 It's meant as a general purpose graphics layer that supports multiple graphics backends, e.g. Vulkan, DirectX etc.

+The following crates are also used

+* [spirv_reflect](https://docs.rs/spirv-reflect/0.2.3/spirv_reflect/) - a crate to use reflection of a Spir-V shader, it fills in a shader layout from source.

 ## Shader Compilation

 Shaders are compiled with [shaderc](https://github.com/google/shaderc) package.
 The `renderer` crate is using the [shaderc-rs](https://crates.io/crates/shaderc) library to wrap the binary. `shaderc` requires the following packages to be installed: